Active Member FAQs

 If you have at least five years of service credit and you maintain your membership, your membership is vested and you will be eligible for a service retirement benefit in most cases at age 55.
 (Vested Tier 6 members with an inactive membership must be at least 63 to retire.)

 There are some limited situations in which a vested member may withdraw membership and receive a refund of required contributions they made.
-See the Active Members’ Handbook for details or call NYSTRS at (800) 348-7298, Ext.
+See the Active Members’ Handbook for details or call NYSTRS at 800-348-7298, ext.
 6090.

 If you are now working in a position reportable to another NYS retirement system, you may want to transfer your NYSTRS membership to the other system.
 Your service credit, member contributions (if any), and original membership date may all be transferable.
-Please Note: Before deciding on a transfer, you should contact both retirement systems to discuss how a transfer could affect your benefits.
+Before deciding on a transfer, you should contact both retirement systems to discuss how a transfer could affect your benefits.

 1. When will I be eligible to retire?